Dr. Jarana Manotumruksa

 Sebastin Santy, Research intern (Summer 2018)

-Mengdie Zhuang, Research intern, Turing Institute (Summer 2017, now a research fellow in UCL)
+Mengdie Zhuang, Research intern, Turing Institute (Summer 2017, now research fellow at UCL)